Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/Orge-damage-resistance.rst

 Generally, species with a thick skin, like the Dwarves and the Orcs, tend to better resist to physical damage.

 Species renowned for their arcane talent may develop increased resistance against arcane damage or, conversely, might suffer more from them, because of their tight relationships with arcane powers.

+See the Damages_ section for a description of all damage types.

 +----------------+-------+-----+-------+----------+-------+--------+-----+